CVE-2017-18001

 01 // Technical Summary

 Trustwave Secure Web Gateway (SWG) devices are vulnerable to a critical flaw allowing remote attackers to gain root access by injecting their SSH public key.
-This vulnerability, exploitable via a simple HTTP request, grants complete control over the compromised device, potentially leading to data breaches and network compromise.
+This vulnerability, exploitable via a simple HTTP request, grants complete control over the device, enabling data exfiltration and further compromise of the network.

 02 // Vulnerability Mechanism

-Step 1: Target Identification: Identify a vulnerable Trustwave SWG device running a version through 11.8.0.27.
+Step 1: Target Identification: Identify a vulnerable Trustwave SWG device.
+This can be done through network scanning or information gathering.

-Step 3: Payload Delivery: The attacker crafts an HTTP POST request to the /sendKey URI of the target device.
-The request includes the attacker's public key in the publicKey parameter.
+Step 3: Payload Delivery: Send a specially crafted HTTP POST request to the /sendKey URI.
+The request includes the attacker's SSH public key in the publicKey parameter.

-Step 4: Key Injection: The Trustwave SWG application, due to the vulnerability, appends the attacker's public key to the authorized_keys file on the device.
+Step 4: Key Injection: The Trustwave SWG device appends the attacker's public key to the authorized_keys file.

-Step 5: SSH Access: The attacker uses their private key to SSH into the device, gaining root access because the injected public key is now authorized.
+Step 5: Remote Access: The attacker uses their private key to establish an SSH connection to the device, gaining remote root access.

 03 // Deep Technical Analysis